vasylshpak/GALLOWS-GAME/README.md

 # PLEASE DOWLOAND THE REPOSITORY TO SEE THE PROJECT

-GALLOWS-GAME was made with youtube help.
+GALLOWS-GAME was made with youtube help using javaScript